 Image source: astro.caltech.edu

-Back in 2006, there was a gamma ray burst (called 060614) that lasted for 102 seconds.
-Usually they have short duration, so it was quite surprising to see on lasting for almost two minutes.
+Back in 2006, there was a gamma-ray burst (called 060614) that lasted for 102 seconds.
+Usually, they have a short duration, so it was quite surprising to see on lasting for almost two minutes.

 26. White Hole and Black Hole Together can create a Wormhole